 When you have completed the activities, send us your activity log at email@example.com, or mail them to the National Parks of Boston, 15 State Street, Boston, MA, 02109.
 Don’t forget to include your address so we can mail you a patch!

 Color one of the sites of the Freedom Trail® or Black Heritage Trail®!
 Want to color Faneuil Hall purple or the African Meeting House green?
 Now’s your chance!

-To print a coloring page, navigate the gallery below and click on the larger image to open a printable page (you may need to change the scale of the coloring sheet to make it bigger).
+To print a coloring page, use the link below to open the gallery.
 Having an issue?
 Email us and we can send you the coloring sheets.

 Become a Junior Ranger!